WELCOME TO GEOGRAPHY 14

 - Contact Info/Office Hours: Feel free to visit me especially before or after class or by appointment.
 My office is DH 314K,

 Office Hours: M W 2:15-3:30 and T 12:45-2pm and 5:15-6:15, (310) 434-4743, firstname.lastname@example.org.

 Web Page: http://homepage.smc.edu/selby_william/

 - Field Trips: You are encouraged to attend at least one of our optional field trips this semester.
-Dates: They are one day trips on Friday, March 22 (all invited) and our cultural L.A. trip on Saturday, March 23 (reservations only).
-We will spend the entire weekend of May 3-5 at Morro Bay State Park exploring the Central Coast with Life Science.
-In each trip, we explore coastal and mountain landscapes and the forces and processes that are shaping them, including natural and human history.
+Dates: Our full weekend in the field will be in the eastern Sierra Nevada on September 27-29.
+Our local one-day trip will be Saturday, October 26 in the Santa Monica Mountains and possibly our Cultural L.A. trip on Friday, October 18.
+During each trip, we explore coastal , mountain, desert and urban landscapes and the forces and processes that are shaping them, including natural and human history.
 To get details, click Geog 35 on my home page.

 - Student Learning Outcomes (SLOs)